 Sunrise would be about 6:00 a.m.
 That means that the first light of dawn would be about 5:00 a.m.
 Now, allowing three hours to burn the lamb—by the time that they were done, it should have been very close to 3:00 a.m.
 It is still pitch black, still very dark.
-The answer for element #4 is that it involves all the time from about 6:00 p.m. until between 2:00-3:00 a.m. (a total of 8-9 hours) on the fourteenth—not the fifteenth.
+The answer for element #4 is that it involves all the time from about 6:00 p.m. until between 2:00-3:00 a.m. (a total of 8-9 hours) on the 14th—not the 15th.

-We get, now, to Element. #5: Did Israel stay in their homes all night?
+We get, now, to Element #5: Did Israel stay in their homes all night?
 Did they leave right after the Death Angel passed over?
 Now, look at this:

 Exodus 12:21-22 Then Moses called for all the elders of Israel and said to them, "Pick out and take lambs for yourselves according to your families, and kill the Passover lamb.
 And you shall take a bunch of hyssop, dip it in the blood that is in the basin, and strike the lintel and the two doorposts with the blood that in the basin.
 And none of you shall go out of the door of his house until morning.

-In order to make a fifteenth Passover plausible, this scripture has to be "redefined" by some academic sleight-of-hand.
+In order to make a 15th Passover plausible, this scripture has to be "redefined" by some academic sleight-of-hand.
 But, again, remember verse 28—"just as the LORD had commanded Moses and Aaron, so did they."